Mr Leong Keng Thai

 郭 诗 琳

-Director, Government Data Office of the Smart Nation and Digital Government Office
+Director, Government Data Office, Smart Nation and Digital Government Office

 Ms Quek is currently Director, Government Data Office of the Smart Nation and Digital Government Office.
 Prior to taking up this role in Oct 2018, she served as Assistant Commissioner (Compliance Strategy & Insights) in the Inland Revenue Authority of Singapore, where she was Chief Data Officer and drove the use of business analytics and behavioural insights throughout the organisation.
 Ms Quek has over ten years of experience in tax policy formulation and administration, having had stints at IRAS’ Corporate Tax Division and the Ministry of Finance.
 She read Economics as an undergraduate at the London School of Economics, and has a Master degree in Economics from Yale University, as well as an MBA from INSEAD.